NervanaSystems/neon/doc/source/distributed.rst

 ===============================================
-In an effort to reduce the amount of time it takes to train and run models, it is often advantageous to split the computation across several devices so that they can be run in parallel.
+In an effort to reduce the amount of time it takes to train and run models, it is often advantageous to split the computation across several devices so that it can be run in parallel.
 We have implemented multi-GPU support in neon using the strategy described by Krizhevsky in [AK2014]_.

 Note that we only support parallel computation with multiple GPUs and not on multiple CPUs.
-Moreover, multi-GPU computation is only supported via our ``nervanagpu`` backend, which requires Maxwell class devices.
+Moreover, multi-GPU computation is only supported via our ``nervanagpu`` backend, which requires Maxwell architecture devices.

-The parallel implementation used in neon has been tested on up to 8 gpus.
+The parallel implementation used in neon has been tested on up to 8 GPUs.

 Parallelization Model
 ---------------------